A Guide To Getting Back into Exercise After a Break

 Once you have managed to find the reason, you're ready to move onto the next stage of the process of getting yourself back on track!

-Step 2 - Build Your Motivation
+2. Build Your Motivation

 The next step of your journey back to fitness is building up your motivation to help you find a reason to keep on training.
 It may even be the same as it was before you took the break, but now with a fresh attitude and some extra guidance, you can give yourself a fighting chance to stick at it and make fitness a healthy and enjoyable part of your life.

 Even if you’re not sure where to start, doing some research as to what might have gone wrong can be useful.
 Looking at advice like our weight loss plateau busters or why your training slows is a good place to start.
-That's as well as finding what works best to reach the goals you’re looking for, and finding ideas to keep things fresh.
+That's as well as finding what works best to reach the goals you’re looking for and finding ideas to keep things fresh.

-Working out in a group like in a class or even just with a friend or family member can be a brilliant way to get the ball rolling, especially if you are lacking the confidence to get back into it or the drive just to get things started again after your time off.
+Working out in a group like in a class or even just with a friend or family member can be a brilliant way to get the ball rolling, especially if you lack the confidence to get back into it or the drive just to get things started again after your time off.
 Anything you need to keep up your motivation is going to be useful.

 Remember Muscle Memory

 Muscle memory means that even if you haven’t trained in a long time, the extra cells that you did produce when you were training are still there in your body.
 They're actually just waiting to be needed again.
-That gives you much faster progress than you would have seen the first time you were training, no matter if it was for strength training or for cardio.
+That gives you much faster progress than you would have seen the first time you were training, no matter if it was for strength training or cardio.

 This means that you’ll be able to still perform to a good extent even though you haven’t been as committed as you maybe could have been.
 That's amazing news for getting back into exercise!
 It's a great way to build up your confidence and motivation and means that you’ll progress faster too.